SDMoxon/northcoders-news-frontend/README.md

 - React
 - Create React App

-# Loging In
+Loging In

-At the moment please feel free to use the guest login
+At the moment please use the guest login

-username: guest
+- username: guest
-password: password
+- password: password